This article appears in the September 9, 2022 issue of Executive Intelligence Review.

 During the first hearings at the Supreme Court, violation of this prohibition evidently continued.
 According to Chesno and the courts-monitoring Ukrainian website Graty.me, the Ministry of Justice and SBU, in refuting the appeals of the OPFL and the Union of Left Forces, continued to cite statements from up to 8 years ago, and to argue, for example, that year-old statements by OPFL members of parliament in support of implementing the Minsk Accords—the 2015 agreement on a negotiated settlement of the civil conflict in eastern Ukraine, which Ukraine itself signed—were evidence of their guilt.

 Observers have noted that one of the most infamous cases of the retroactive application of a law in a political case took place in Nazi Germany: the December 1933 trial and January 1934 execution of Dutch communist Marinus van der Lubbe for allegedly setting fire to the German Reichstag building in February 1933—a provocation used by the Nazis to consolidate their power, suspend civil liberties, and begin reprisals against those they identified as enemies.
-When the Prosecutor General of Germany issued a final ruling January 2008 that overturned van der Lubbe’s conviction, she stated that his execution resulted from Nazi laws “that were created to implement the National Socialist regime and enabled breaches of basic conceptions of justice”; specifically, he was condemned to death under a only after the incident.
+When the Prosecutor General of Germany issued a final ruling January 2008 that overturned van der Lubbe’s conviction, she stated that his execution resulted from Nazi laws “that were created to implement the National Socialist regime and enabled breaches of basic conceptions of justice”; specifically, he was condemned to death under a law that had been adopted only after the incident.

 In violation of the presumption of innocence, the Parties were publicly labelled “pro-Russian” by Ukrainian Ministry of Justice officials before any court proceedings.
 Ministry of Justice officials’ frequent characterization of the Parties as “pro-Russian” created an adverse political climate for the trials, an example of which is that the website of the western-funded “honest elections” NGO Chesno includes a rogues’ gallery in which long-time PSPU leader Natalia Vitrenko is labelled “traitor.”